yjchu1117/gatsby-blog-comment/content/blog/lab1/index.md

 ---

 You are to design a thermometer with a web interface.
 The “design” is a set of documents that describe how to make this device.
 Accompanying this design is a prototype that demonstrates that the design works.
 This design must satisfy a set of exacting requirements, as laid out in this document.
-Some of these requirements specify the expected functionality and performance of the design and some are mechanical specifications.
-The primary challenge of this project is to analyze the requirements carefully and create and implement a design that satisfies all of them...
+Some of these requirements specify the expected functionality and performance of the design and some are mechanical specifications...
 ## Requirements:

 1. General Description: This device consists of four separate assemblies: